-Our safer colleagues, safer communities campaign is focussed on tackling crime and violence and protecting our colleagues.
+Our safer colleagues, safer communities campaign is focused on tackling crime and violence and protecting our colleagues.

 "Nothing is more important than protecting our colleagues now and in the future" - Jo Whitfield, Retail Chief Executive.

 Our Safer Colleagues Safer Communities report sets out why tackling crime against our colleagues and the communities in which they live is so important to us.
 It also sets out what we will be doing in the coming months and years ahead to tackle it.
-Have a look at this film to see more.
+Watch this video for more information.

 The Co-op operated in almost every community in the UK and our 4.6m members live in those communities.
 In December 2018, our National Members Council voted for Safer Colleagues, Safer Communities to become an official Co-op campaign.
 Our members made it clear that by campaigning through Safer Colleagues, Safer Communities to keep colleagues safe in store, the Co-op should also be campaigning to tackle the causes of crime in communities which is driving what we want to see in those stores.